zeusta/Docs/extensions/Guide By Business Flow/IT - Configuration/Magento 1.md

 This guide will help you – an IT Manager – to configure a successful strong system for the retailers and support you to activate the most suitable features for the business.
 Through the guide, you will understand how Omni-channel company will be built and work with MageStore packages.
 Moreover, you will get basic knowledge about how you can decentralize roles, users and staffs for your company.

-With this guide, hope that you can transform your business into a true [Omnichannel Retailer](https://www.magestore.com/omnichannel-retail?) easily and quickly.
+With this guide, hope that you can transform your business into a true [Omnichannel Retail](https://www.magestore.com/omnichannel-retail?) business easily and quickly.

 --------